 Does Science Provide All The Answers?

 Science works.
-This is not a small thing.
-The germ theory of disease, the structure of DNA, the age of the universe, the mechanism of evolution, the behaviour of subatomic particles — these are genuine achievements of human inquiry, established through a rigorous method of hypothesis, experimentation, and revision in response to evidence.
+The germ theory of disease, the structure of DNA, the age of the universe, the mechanism of evolution, the behaviour of subatomic particles.
+These are genuine achievements of human inquiry, established through a rigorous method of hypothesis, experimentation, and revision in response to evidence.
 Anyone who dismisses the authority of science on questions within its domain is making an error.

-The question is not whether science works.
-It is whether science is all there is — whether every genuine question is, in principle, a scientific question, and whether questions that science cannot answer are therefore not genuine questions.
+The question is whether science is all there is, whether every genuine question is in principle a scientific question, and whether questions that science cannot answer are therefore not genuine questions.

 The self-refutation of scientism

 Scientism is the claim that only empirically testable claims are meaningful or capable of being known.
-But this claim is not itself empirically testable.
+The claim itself is not empirically testable.
 You cannot design an experiment to test whether “only empirically testable claims are meaningful.”
-The claim belongs to philosophy, not science.
-It is a metaphysical position about the nature and limits of knowledge — exactly the kind of position it declares to be meaningless.
+The claim belongs to philosophy rather than to science.
+It is a metaphysical position about the nature and limits of knowledge, exactly the kind of position it declares to be meaningless.

-This is not a trivial objection.
-It is a structural one.
+This is a structural objection rather than a trivial one.
 Scientism undermines itself before it gets started.
 It is not a position that can be defended using the methods it endorses.

 Questions science does not answer